If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Don’t ever give up.

-Of course, you are going to go through bad days, weeks, even months.
+You’re going to have bad days, weeks, maybe even bac months.
 But don’t give up.

 If you fail one day, the next day is a new start.
-Get up and do it again.
-Change your approach, find how to do things differently to make it work for you.
+Get up and go after it again.
+Change your approach, find a way to do things differently to make it work for you.

-And please, please, please don’t let your past mistakes and past failures define who you are.
-You are much more than that.
+Please, please, please don’t let your past mistakes or past failures define who you are.
+You are much more than your past.

-Welcome failure, and let it shape your approach and course of action—but never give in to it.
+Welcome failure and let it shape your approach and course of action.

-Boy, that was a long post, and you if you’ve made it so far, then I applaud you for your courage and commitment.
+Boy, that was a long post!
+If you’ve made it this far, I applaud you for your commitment.
+You’re the best.

-Feel free to leave your questions and comment below.
+Feel free to leave your questions and comments below.

 Featured Image Credit – Byong Wook via Flickr